AdaiasMagdiel/AdaiasMagdiel/README.md

 -   [SimpleCache](https://github.com/AdaiasMagdiel/simple-cache), a simple way to manage cache in Python applications.
 -   [Deta Clojure Library](https://github.com/AdaiasMagdiel/deta-clojure), the Clojure SDK designed to simplify interactions with the Deta Space services.
 -   [Deta CMS](https://github.com/AdaiasMagdiel/deta-cms), a CMS (Content Management System) created for Deta Space using operations on the Deta Base.
+-   [Beremiz](https://github.com/AdaiasMagdiel/Beremiz), a fun, experimental and stack-based language.
+Designed to be playful and educational not intended for serious programming.

 <table>
   <tr>